Norwegian Gambling

 Nowadays, there are only two gambling operators in Norway.
 Their range of services includes these legal games of chance:

-Land-based casinos are not available in Norway.
-It is not expected that they will appear in the future.
+Land-based casinos are not available in Norway and are not expected to appear in the future.
 The Totalisator Act, the Gaming Act, and the Lottery Act regulate games of chance and lotteries in Norway.

 History of Gambling in Norway